vespCV/hornet3000/manuals/buildAsianHornetDetectorRaspberryCSIcam.md

 - Micro SD card reader and computer to flash the OS on the micro SD card

 - [Arducam IMX519 16MP Autofocus Camera Module for Raspberry Pi](https://www.antratek.nl/arducam-imx519) and cable (a lower quality or USB camera will to the job also)
-- camera mount and protector (optional)
+- Camera mount and protector (optional)

 - [Bait lure](https://www.rbka.org.uk/index.php/asian-hornet/traps-and-lures) to attract hornets.

 ## Prepare Raspberry Pi4

-### Connect camera to the Raspberry Pi and install it
+### 1. Connect camera to the Raspberry Pi and install it
 If you also use the Arducam, you can find the manual [here](https://docs.arducam.com/Raspberry-Pi-Camera/Pivariety-Camera/Quick-Start-Guide/).

-### Install operating system on micro SD
+### 2. Install operating system on micro SD
 Use Raspberry Pi Imager to install bookworm 64gb on your SD card
 - Raspberry Pi Model: Raspberry Pi 4
 = Operating System: Raspberry Pi OS (64-bit)